Last updated: September 2019

 You mock up the job and send over a quote after you've thought through everything.
 They approve the quote, then send over the artwork.

 You sink into your chair when you get the email.
 It's a terrible JPEG.
 They want a crazy simulated process print.
 The art needs to be created from scratch.
-You realize you'll need to print through 300 mesh and outsource the separations.
+You realize you'll need to print through 300 mesh just to capture the details and pay extra to outsource the separations.
 You're in panic mode.

 When a job's art sends you into crisis mode, you need to price for it.